so-steve/Next-js-blog-with-notion-cms/README.md

 # Next.js blog using Notion.so as CMS

-➕ a simple integration with Telegram for
+➕ a simple integration with Telegram for information capture.

 # 👁 [DEMO IS HERE](https://blog-next.4th-roommate.vercel.app/)